varvarigos/LitBench/README.md

 ## Overview

-LitBench is a benchmarking framework designed to retrieve, process, and fine-tune LLMs on academic literature-related tasks.
-It leverages the arXiv Topics dataset—which provides structured topic information for papers—and the arXiv Topic Embeddings, which contains their respective embeddings, available on Hugging Face.
-These embeddings are used in the retriever to find relevant papers and are also integrated into the constructed literature graph.
+LitBench is a benchmarking framework tailored to retrieve, process, and fine-tune LLMs on academic literature-related tasks, ensuring that all operations—from paper retrieval to graph construction and model fine-tuning—are centered around the user’s chosen domain, however niche or abstract it may be.

+At its core, LitBench leverages the arXiv Topics dataset, which provides structured topic metadata for papers, along with arXiv Topic Embeddings available on Hugging Face.
+These embeddings are integral to the retriever, ensuring that papers most relevant to the user’s domain are identified.
+Additionally, they are embedded within the constructed literature graph, reinforcing a domain-specific structure.

-1. **Retrieve relevant papers**: Given a user query, LitBench finds the most relevant papers by computing **cosine similarity** between the query and available academic papers.
+1. **Retrieve relevant papers**: Given any user input domain—no matter how specific, interdisciplinary, or conceptual-LitBench finds the most relevant papers by computing **cosine similarity** between the query and available academic papers.
-2. **Download and clean papers**: The selected papers are retrieved from **arXiv** and processed to extract structured and unstructured content.
+2. **Download and clean papers**: The selected papers, directly relevant to the user's chosen domain, are retrieved from **arXiv** and processed to extract structured and unstructured content.
-3. **Construct a literature graph**: This graph contains key attributes such as:
+3. **Construct a domain-specific literature graph**: The generated graph is entirely tailored to the user’s research focus.
+It contains key attributes such as:
    - **Title, Abstract, Introduction**
    - **Topics of the paper**
    - **Citation sentences**
    - **Full unstructured content (if desired)**
    - **Edges representing citation relationships**
+4. **Fine-tune LLMs on graph-related tasks**: The constructed graph is used to develop and benchmark LLMs on **downstream literature tasks**, including **citation prediction and academic text analysis**, and it also supports applications enabled using these downstream tasks, such as related work generation and influential paper fetching.
-4. **Fine-tune LLMs on graph-related tasks**: The constructed graph is used to develop and benchmark LLMs on **downstream literature tasks**, including **related work generation, citation prediction, and academic text analysis**.
+4. **Fine-tune LLMs on graph-related tasks**: The constructed graph is used to develop and benchmark LLMs on **downstream literature tasks**, such as **citation prediction and introduction to abstract generation**, while also supporting applications built on these tasks, including **related work generation and influential paper retrieval**.

 <p align="center">
   <img src="img/arxiv_logo.jpeg" alt="arXiv Logo" width="220"/>
 </p>

-## Key Features:

-- **Automated Literature Retrieval**: Uses **cosine similarity** to identify and download the most relevant papers from **arXiv**.
-- **Graph Construction**: Extracts structured information from papers to build a **literature knowledge graph**.
-- **LLM Fine-Tuning & Benchmarking**: Uses the graph to train and evaluate models on **domain-specific literature tasks**.
-- **User Interface (UI)**: Provides an intuitive UI for user interaction, enabling seamless query input, paper retrieval, and visualization of literature graphs.
-- **Open-Source & Scalable**: Provides an **AI agent tool** for seamless **data retrieval, graph construction, and model training**.

 ## Installation